Alfalfa Leaf

 Additives: Free of any additives or preservatives.

 Storage: Store in a sealed container in a cool, dry place.
+Keep out of reach of children.

 Shelf Life: It is very difficult to pin down an exact expiration date for most single herbs as they do not really expire, they lose potency or strength over time but will still have value.
 Unlike synthetic material or drugs, herbs can contain many constituents that contribute to their medicinal effects.
 Even if when we know what the active constituents are, there are often many of them in a single herb, each with different rates of degradation.
 Some herbs lose their effect more easily.
 Other herbs that possess more stable compounds such as alkaloids or steroids will last much longer.